V-Sekai/manuals/decisions/20240715-vrchat-networking-mental-model.md

 | UnityEngine.ColorArray      | 80      | 80      | ColorArray      | 80 + array size \* 16                                                                                                                                                                                |
 | UnityEngine.Color32Array    | 80      | 80      | Color32Array    | 80 + array size \* 4                                                                                                                                                                                 |

-### Question: How many UdonSharpBehaviour can a server have?
+### Question: How many UdonSharpBehaviour instances can a server have?

 **Answer:** In VRChat, which uses UdonSharp for scripting, there isn't a hard limit on the number of `UdonSharpBehaviour` instances a world (or server instance) can have.
 However, practical limits are imposed by performance considerations.
 Each `UdonSharpBehaviour` consumes memory and processing power, so the total number you can effectively use will depend on the complexity of your scripts and the capabilities of the hardware running the world.
 It's essential to optimize your scripts and manage resources efficiently to ensure smooth performance.